BlessingOkan/how-to-push-code-with-vscode-/README.md

 and merging pull requests — you’ve practiced the same process developers use every day.

 Next time you start a project, you’ll be able to set it up with confidence and keep it organized in GitHub!

+## Conclusion

+You’ve now learned the complete workflow for pushing and pulling code with Git and VS Code.
+From creating a repository and cloning it locally, to making commits, creating branches, and merging pull requests — you’ve practiced the same process developers use every day.

+Next time you start a project, you’ll be able to set it up with confidence and keep it organized in GitHub!